LeChatP/RootAsRole/README.md

 5. Test our module on other distributions of Linux and make our installation et configuration scripts applicable to them.

-6. Use YAML or JSON instead of XML
+6. Use YAML or JSON instead of XML to fix quotes and apos in same string problems

 7. Use Query language (XPath or other in JSON if To-Do #6) instead of sequential search of role